RicardoViteriR/El-Universo-Unblocker/README.md

 Script to unblock blurring at www.eluniverso.com

-The script is unptimized, but good enough.
+Use is for research purposes only

 ## How to use